screwdriver-cd/aws-consumer-service/README.md

 # Screwdriver AWS Consumer Service

-> Consumer-Service Package for Screwdriver AWs Integration
+> Consumer-Service Package for Screwdriver AWS Integration

-This is package for the Screwdriver continuous delivery solution that receives and processes build messages.
+This is the package for Screwdriver continuous delivery solution that receives and processes build messages.

 ## Usage